JuliaDynamics/DiscreteEvents.jl/docs/src/usage.md

 ### Now

-Processes in a simulation want their IO-operations to finish before the clock proceeds.
-Therefore they must enclose those operations in a `now!` call.
+Processes in a simulation enclose IO-operations in a `now!` call to make sure they finish before the clock proceeds.

 ```@docs
 now!